nosvagor/vagari/README.md

 - [The Selfish Gene](https://a.co/d/0tfeKQO), by Richard Dawkins
 - [Hit Makers](https://a.co/d/aae5wlc), by Derek Thompson

-_Note_: receny bias is surely playing a huge role in what is included above.
+> _Note_: recency bias is surely playing a huge role in what is included above.
-Reference list will be exapnded overtime and will hopefully be rarely minimized.
-Credit will always be given if the source of inspiration is realized, however most source insipiration is probably lost due memory entropy 😟
+> Reference list will be expanded overtime and will hopefully be rarely
+> minimized.
+Credit will always be given if the source of inspiration is
+> realized, however most source inspiration is probably lost due memory
+> entropy.
+In better words:
+>
+> "I cannot remember the books I've read any more than the meals I've
+> eaten; even so, they have made me."
+> &mdash; <cite>Ralph Waldo Emerson</cite>